Aquarius Festival: Legacy

-The festival had a permanent effect on the economy of Nimbin, as many Festival participants decided to remain in the district The area was previously a dairying and banana growing region in severe decline.
+The festival had a permanent effect on the economy of Nimbin, as many Festival participants decided to remain in the district.
+The area was previously a dairying and banana growing region in severe decline.
 Some of those that stayed might be defined as hippies, but in fact the larger percentage came from all sorts of backgrounds and life experience, ranging from 18 to 80 years old.

 One group pooled resources after the Nimbin Aquarius Festival and bought a then 1200 acre property at Tuntable Falls in the next valley east, below Mount Nardi, and formed a community called the "Co-Ordination Co-Operative".
 Other groups followed suit and formed communes that continue today.
 Examples include Paradise Valley Pastoral Company and Nmbngee.

-While "Multiple Occupancy" was basically a cheap housing alternative, there were some self-described spiritual communities that shared particular values, like Bodhi Farm and Darmananda, but they tended to be closer to the neighbouring The Channon and Terania Creek than Nimbin.

-Mullumbimby and Byron Bay attracted more of the moneyed "New Age" people, while Nimbin attracted impecunious wanderers and back-packers.
-Within a decade the "Aquarians" were outnumbered by the continuing flow of disaffected urbanites and tree-changers coming into the area.

-Interviews were conducted in 1992 documenting the alternative lifestyle movement of Northern NSW in the 1970s focusing on the town of Nimbin and the 1973 Aquarius Festival.
+Interviews were conducted in 1992 documenting the alternative lifestyle movement of northern NSW in the 1970s, focusing on the town of Nimbin and the 1973 Aquarius Festival.
 Interviewees discussed how they arrived in Nimbin, their efforts in organising the Aquarius Festival, and the lasting impact the Festival had on the township.

-At the 10th anniversary of the Aquarius Festival, the Australian Association of Sustainable Communities (AASC) was formed.
+Aquarius is a 2024 documentary directed by Wendy Champagne, chronicling the Nimbin Aquarius Festival of 1973.